 - Make sure your hens have clean bedding!
 The bigger and fluffier the better.
 Thick and fuzzy hay nests can also help keep your hens warm and comfy.

 Also – make sure to check that your chickens have plenty of water during the cold weather.
 Sometimes, the chicken’s water source might freeze in the winter.
 Make sure they have plenty of fresh (and unfrozen) water to drink!
+You can find water heaters on Amazon if you find that your chicken’s water continually freezes.

 Read More – 115 Funny and Cute Chicken and Hen Names!